Table of Contents

 3. After message audit, the stored procedure PS.usp_ProcessFormMessage is called to perform any customized post-processing.

-a.
-This will normally constitute any processing done on a form.
+1. This will normally constitute any processing done on a form.
 PS.usp_UpdateMessage's primary job is to ensure that form messages are correctly audited.

 How can I further customize the Integration for my needs?